mamal72/slicy/README.md

 ## Build

 This package is generated using [genny](https://github.com/cheekybits/genny).
-You can simple run `go generate` or `make generate`
+You can simply run `go generate` or `make generate` to build project.

 ## Ideas || Issues

-Just fill an issue and describe it.
+Just create an issue and describe it.
 I'll check it ASAP!

 ## Contribution